 As for Ray, I’m glad he finally saw what was right in front of him.
 He’s been desperate to find someone to love since Anna died, mostly I think, because he wanted to find somewhere to belong to.
 And though that’s understandable, it’s made him act in very, very questionable ways.
 Remember the beginning of his relationship with Felicity?
 Creepy as hell.
 So, maybe it’s time for Ray Palmer to just be alone for a while.
 Find himself and all that.
 Maybe, just maybe, love will then find him.

 Finally! *pops streamers* This will they, won’t they, has been dragging on for weeks and it’s been an absolute disaster.
 The things that I’ve loved about these characters have disappeared in light of this romance.
-Their friendship is totalled and I’ve lost any interest in Kendra.
+Their friendship is totaled and I’ve lost any interest in Kendra.
 She’s toyed with a friend because she was bored and didn’t want to face the fact that Carter was gone.
 As for Kendra and Carter, I want them to run away together and leave the team, never to be seen again.

 This episode saw a few flashbacks to right before the team left for this mission.
 We saw some familiar lovable faces in Felicity and Nyssa.
 What did you think about those flashbacks?